 And speaking of the right glass, that Voigtlander is right up there with the Sigma.
 At f/0.95, it can let in even more light; if I’m shooting anything where I have full control of the environment (either an interview, or fictional narrative), I would have no problems renting the three Voigtlanders and working with just that glass.

 Finally, I’ll say this: I’ve seen a few folks shoot footage at night and frown at their camera displays in disappointment.
 “It’s dark,” they’ll say.

 It’s night, folks.
 It’s supposed to be dark.
 Video shot at night shouldn’t be shot with the goal of making it look as bright as daytime.
 It should look like night.
 Otherwise, you’ll be pushing that ISO setting up through the roof and then frown at your displays and go “It’s really noisy.”

 Have you taken the GH4 out for a whirl at night?
 What glass did you shoot with?
 How did you like your footage?
-Leave us a note in the comments and let us know…Tags: Cameras, Crop Sensor Cameras, lens rental, micro four-thirds, Night Photography, Panasonic, Sigma, video, voigtlander Last modified: May 25, 2020
+Leave us a note in the comments and let us know…Tags: Cameras for Beginners, Crop Sensor Cameras, micro four-thirds, Night Photography, Panasonic, Sigma, Video Last modified: July 7, 2021